com-lihaoyi/Ammonite/readme.md

 Builtins
 --------

-Ammonite contains a range of useful built-ins implemented as normal functions.
+Ammonite contains a rNange of useful built-ins implemented as normal functions.
 Everything inside the `ReplAPI` trait is imported by default and can be accessed directly by default to control the console.

 ```scala
 trait ReplAPI {